f-okd/node-mongo-rest-boiletplate/README.md

 **Role based authentication/Restricting routes to specific user roles**

+- User property will be available on request object as it should be used after the protect middleware If a user is logged in (gets past protect middleware), but doesn't have the desired role...they'll not be allowed to access the following handler (re:middleware stack).

 ```
 export const restrictTo = (...roles: Role[]) => {
   return (req: Request, res: Response, next: NextFunction) => {